ideaspace/vue-cli-plugin-consoler/README.md

 vue add consoler
 ```

-This will update and add the files in your app, then you can use `npm run serve` command to serve your app.
+This will update and add the files in your project, then you can use `npm run serve` command to serve your app.